Edward Braddon: Federal career

 Braddon was an important proponent of federation in Tasmania.
 He was elected as one of the Tasmanian representatives to the Constitutional Convention of 1897.

 At the convention, he was responsible for the so-called "Braddon Clause" (or "Braddon Blot", as it was known by its opponents).
 The proposed Constitution provided that the Federal Government would assume the power to levy customs duties, an important source of revenue for the states.
 The Braddon Clause provided that the Commonwealth would have to return at least three-quarters of all duties collected.

 After fierce debate, during which George Reid threatened to withdraw New South Wales from the convention, the Clause was limited in operation to ten years after Federation.
 The now-defunct Clause is still part of the Constitution of Australia as Section 87, however it was superseded by the Surplus Revenue Act 1910.

 At the federal election of 1901, Braddon was elected to the first Australian Parliament as one of the five members for Tasmania, which had not yet been divided into electoral divisions.
 He was not only the oldest member of the House of Representatives, but, at almost 72 years of age, he is still the oldest person ever elected to the House of Representatives.
-(The city of Melbourne, where the Parliament then met, had not been founded at the time of his birth).
-As a supporter of free trade, he joined with Sir George Reid and became a member of the Free Trade Party, where he would occasionally stand as Leader of the Opposition when Reid was absent.
-In the debates over the Commonwealth Franchise Act 1902 he spoke in favour of the disenfranchisement of Aboriginals.
-Braddon was re-elected at the federal election of 1903, as the first member for the Division of Wilmot, but he died suddenly at his home in Tasmania in 1904 before the parliament returned from recess.
+As a supporter of free trade, he joined with Sir George Reid and became a member of the Free Trade Party, where he would occasionally stand in as Leader of the Opposition when Reid was absent.
+In the debates over the Commonwealth Franchise Act 1902 he spoke in favour of the disenfranchisement of Aboriginal people.
+Braddon was re-elected at the federal election of 1903, as the first member of the Division of Wilmot, but he died suddenly at his home in Tasmania in 1904 before the parliament returned from recess.

 Braddon is buried at Pioneer Cemetery in Forth, Tasmania.
-In February 2004, his grave was restored and a lookout constructed nearby to commemorate the centenary of his death.
+In February 2004, his grave was restored and a lookout was constructed nearby to commemorate the centenary of his death.

 Honours

 In 1891 Braddon was made a Knight Commander of the Order of St Michael and St George.
-In 1897 he was made a member of the Privy Council.
+In 1897 he was made a member of the privy council.

-The Canberra suburb of Braddon, Australian Capital Territory was named after him in 1928.
+The Canberra suburb of Braddon, Australian Capital Territory was named after Sir Edward in 1928.
+The building housing the federal law courts in Hobart, Tasmania, is named after him.